CoRE-Lab-UCF/Compound-Flooding-US-West-Coast/README.md

 ---

-### 5. Design Event Generation
+### 5. Joint AEP estimation

-Design events are generated separately for AR and non-AR populations and combined through a mixed-population framework.(Maduwantha et al., 2024)
+Joint annual exceedance probabilities are calculated, and event combinations are generated separately for AR and non-AR populations and combined through a mixed-population framework.(Maduwantha et al., 2024)

 #### Main Script